hansogj/maybe/README.md

 # maybe

-A lightweight stream-like maybe/or else monad for typescript. `maybe(val).valueOr(other)` grant you no unexpected undefined and hence allows you to write you TS-code in a more fluid way, skipping some of those if-else nestings.
+A lightweight stream-like maybe/orElse lib for optional values. `maybe(val).valueOr(other)` grant you no unexpected undefined and hence allows you to write you TS-code in a more fluid way, skipping some of those if-else nestings.

 _Maybe_ also provides some useful filters and chaining into object structures ie